renatomh/api-onlibrary/README.md

 Also, on server's migration, the database backup could be coming from a machine with a different time zone definition.
 In this case, it might be necessary to convert the datetime records to the new machine time zone, or set the new machine time zone to the same as the previous machine.

+### Black Formatter

+The project uses the [Black Python code formatter](https://github.com/psf/black), provided by the Black Formatter VS Code extension (**ms-python.black-formatter**).
+It's a good practice to install it on your VS Code environment, so the code formatting will be consistent.

 ## ⏱ Setting up services

 In order to execute tasks, jobs, scripts and others periodically, we can set up services in the computer where the application should be running.